get-hank/ranked-choice/README.md

 ### Background

 In ranked-choice elections voters specify a prioritized list of their preferred candidates.
-When tallying the vote, the candidate with the fewest votes is eliminated.
+After tallying the first-choice votes, the candidate with the fewest votes is eliminated.
 The next choice on the ballots for the eliminated candidate is then given a vote.
-This process is repeated until a candidate has a majority of the votes.
+This process is repeated either until a candidate has a majority of the votes or only two candidates remain.
+The candidate with the most votes at the end of this process wins.
 You can read [more about ranked-choice voting](https://en.wikipedia.org/wiki/Instant-runoff_voting) if you are so inclined, but this description should be sufficient to implement a solution.